hedche/devops-cheatsheet/content/about.md

 type: about
 ---

-This sheatsheet was born out of frustration.
-Feel free to add to it with a PR!
+This cheatsheet was born out of frustration.
+The more people add the less people suffer 😄